prathameshk30/Multivariate-Time-Series-Anamoly-Detect/README.md

 # ML-Anamoly-Detection

+## Goal:-
+To develope ML pipelines for anamolies detection of time series data and configure it as to be adeopted for CI/CD.

 ## Business Usage Scenarios:-
 Modern digital businesses generate large amounts of data from various sources and need a holistic, real-time system to detect anomalies and potential incidents to save money, improve performance, and identify new opportunities.
 Traditional monitoring tools often have built-in delays and operate independently of each department, making it challenging to associate anomalies with their potential impact.
 Real-time monitoring and analysis of data patterns can identify unexpected changes that need investigation.
 For instance, an e-commerce company may detect an increase in online gift card purchases and a decrease in expected gift card revenue, indicating a potential issue like a price glitch that requires prompt attention.